 - Businesses operating in communities with certain revitalization programs, such as the Main Street Program

 - Women-owned businesses

-According to the program’s website, the second and final round of applications ends on Aug.
-28 at 11:59 p.m.
-If you applied during the first round, you don’t need to apply again, but you should have received an application status update by Aug.
-10.
+The deadline for the first round of applications was 11:59 p.m. on July 14.
+According to the program’s website, the second round of applications is expected to open in August.
+If you applied during the first round, you don’t need to apply again.

 The grants aren’t first-come, first-served, which means there’s no benefit in trying to be the earliest one to apply.
 You can submit an application and learn more about the program here.

 PA CDFI Network members will help small-businesses apply to the program if needed.
 The network is made up of 17 community development financial institutions (CDFIs) that regularly provide small-businesses with financing options.
 However, business owners can also apply online without assistance from the CDFIs.

 Impact Loan Fund, which operates under Impact Services, is a member of the PA CDFI Network.
 Paul Marcus, director of Impact Loan Fund, said that staff members will be helping businesses submit application documents and informing neighborhood businesses about the program in English and Spanish.

 “We’re happy to work with CDFIs across the state in order to support businesses that may not have received other government support and have been impacted by COVID-19,” Marcus said.
 “Many businesses were unable to secure a [Paycheck Protection Program] loan or other government support and these grants are intended to identify and help those folks to apply and receive a fair share of this funding from the state.”

 Here’s a list of PA CDFI Network members in Philadelphia:

 - The Enterprise Center Capital Corporation